wohaco/despace/03_satcan.md

 ## SatCan, comments

-Satellite Canada Innovation Network Inc. ("SatCan") is a visionary initiative launched to grow Canada's leadership position in the global space industry, & advance the government's Innovation Agenda.
+Satellite Canada Innovation Network Inc. ("SatCan") is a visionary initiative launched to grow Canada’s leadership position in the global space industry, & advance the government’s Innovation Agenda.

 Leveraging proven international business models for Space Technology Accelerators, SatCan is a registered, non-for-profit, member-based corporation, in the role of a catalyst dedicated to driving significant growth for the Canadian space industry.